New Jersey Amateur Baseball League Rules

 Intermediate Wood – To Be Eligible at this Level

 1. A team may roster collegiate players, but nobody with professional experience unless given approval by the league to participate.
+Premier former pros who move down must be approved by the league.
 There is a fine line in talent between Intermediate and Premier, and we want to ensure if a former pro player is used, that their talents depreciated below the Premier level first.

 2. There is no limit to the number of collegiate players allowed on any roster.